-The interactions between the atmosphere, ocean, land and cryosphere form and maintain the earth's climate and its variation.
+The interactions between the atmosphere, ocean, land and cryosphere form and maintain the Earth's climate and its variation.
 The climate system model (CSM), or earth system model (ESM), which includes the major climate system components such as the atmosphere, ocean, land surface, and sea ice, is a fundamental tool for understanding and predicting the climate variabilities and climate changes.
-Since 1995, the World Climate Research Programme's (WCRP) Working Group on Coupled Modelling (WGCM) has successfully organized five phases of Coupling Model Intercomparison Project (CMIP), which is now advanced to the sixth phase (CMIP6) (Eyring et al., 2016).
-The simulations and prediction results from the climate models of past CMIP phases have constituted important and solid scientific foundation for the Intergovernmental Panel on Climate Change (IPCC) Assessment Report.
+Since 1995, the World Climate Research Programme's Working Group on Coupled Modelling has successfully organized five phases of the Coupled Model Intercomparison Project (CMIP), which is now advanced to the sixth phase (CMIP6) (Eyring et al., 2016).
+The simulations and prediction results from the climate models of past CMIP phases have constituted an important and solid scientific foundation for the Intergovernmental Panel on Climate Change Assessment Reports.

-CMIP is designed to better understand past, present, and future climate change from unforced natural variability or in response to radiative forcing changes through multi-model simulations (Eyring et al., 2016).
-The CMIP historical simulations is an indispensable part of the entry card for participating CMIP6.
-They start from arbitrary equilibrium conditions from the pre-industrial control experiment (piControl) and integrate with time-dependent observational forcing, including greenhouse gases (GHG) emission (for ESM) or concentrations (for CSM), land-use forcing, anthropogenic aerosols, stratospheric aerosols (volcanoes), solar forcing, and ozone concentrations and nitrogen deposition etc. Therefore, the historical simulations can serve as the benchmark of model performance as these simulations can be validated against the observational records.
-The change of global mean surface temperature from pre-industrial to present in the historical simulations, as well as their spatial characteristics, are critical metrics of the model performance, which directly determine the reliability of the future climate projection produced by the model.
-In
+CMIP is designed to better understand past, present, and future climate change from unforced natural variability or in response to radiative forcing changes through multimodel simulations (Eyring et al., 2016).
+The CMIP histor-

-China, the development of global climate models began in the 1980s and great achievements have been made in the past 40 years, including the involvement in every CMIP activities (Zhou et al., 2020).
+\ Corresponding author: Jian LI Email: lij@cma.gov.cn ical simulations are an indispensable part of the entry card for participating CMIP6.
+They start from arbitrary equilibrium conditions from the pre-industrial control experiment (piControl) and integrate with time-dependent observational forcing, including greenhouse gas (GHG) emissions (for ESMs) or concentrations (for CSMs), land-use forcing, anthropogenic aerosols, stratospheric aerosols (volcanoes), solar forcing, and ozone concentrations and nitrogen deposition etc. Therefore, the historical simulations can serve as the benchmark of model performance as these simulations can be validated against the observational records.
+The change in global mean surface temperature from pre-industrial times to the present day in the historical simulations, as well as their spatial characteristics, are critical metrics of the model performance, which directly determine the reliability of the future climate projection produced by the model.
+In China, the development of global climate models began in the 1980s and great achievements have been made in the past 40 years, including the involvement in every CMIP phase (Zhou et al., 2020).